leeaaron629/Blog/Article 1 - Use Guard Clauses/README.md

 ### Use Guard Clauses

-Guard clauses are conditional loops that filters out invalid conditions and will return out from the function.
+Guard clauses are simple conditionals that filters out invalid conditions and will return from the function.
 They're often used to check if a value is NULL, in range, or meets a certain criteria.
-Simply put, they guard your functions from invalid values.
+Simply put, they guard your functions from invalid conditions.

+Here's an example of its use:

 ```javascript
 function printNextNode(node) {